The Garden in April - Jobs and Tips

-Begin to look out for weeds and get them as soon as you can.
+Look out for weeds and remove them early on.
 Weeds are always early risers in the spring and are much easier to remove while small than when they get larger.
-It's a good time to spread a mulch on the bare soil between plants if you haven't done so already, this helps keep the weeds down.
+It's a good time to spread a mulch on the bare soil between plants if you haven't done so already, this also helps keep the weeds down.

 Watch out for early signs of aphids.
 There will be less if the winter has been cold, but it's about now that they start to come out of hiding and build up their numbers.
 If you can spot and control aphids early, then life gets an awful lot easier later on in the year.
 Check the newly emerging shoots of their favourite plants.
 I gave my plants under cover their first spray last week at the end of March as aphid numbers were already starting to build up, it's easy to miss them as you probably don't check so often at the moment.

 Lift and divide summer flowering perennials.
-Get free plants to spread around the garden or your friends and neighbours in the process.
-They should be fairly easy to dig up with a fork as there won't be many fine roots yet.
-Pull them apart gently but firmly so that the plant divided at its weakest point/s, don't be tempted to cut.
+Pull them apart gently but firmly so that the plant divides at its weakest point/s, don't be tempted to cut.